pachyderm/pachyderm/examples/kubeflow/README.md

 ## Reading and writing to Pachyderm from Kubeflow TFJobs

-[This example](https://github.com/pachyderm/pachyderm/tree/master/examples/kubeflow/tfjob) connects to an IMAP mail account,  uses the Tensorflow `file_io` library to copy data to and read data from a Pachyderm versioned data repository in a Kubeflow TFJob using the Pachyderm Enterprise Edition's S3 Gateway.
+[This example](https://github.com/pachyderm/pachyderm/tree/master/examples/kubeflow/tfjob)  uses the Tensorflow `file_io` library to copy data to and read data from a Pachyderm versioned data repository in a Kubeflow TFJob using the Pachyderm Enterprise Edition's S3 Gateway.